riotschoolacc/MSM-Server-Tools/README.md

 and auth_info, which is an [SFSObject](https://docs2x.smartfoxserver.com/api-docs/javadoc/server/com/smartfoxserver/v2/entities/data/SFSObject.html) with params:

-Token (`token`): which is the responded `token` from a request to **https://auth.bbbgame.net/auth/api/token/** with most params being the response from the original Auth Request.
+Auth Token (`token`): which is the responded `token` from a request to **https://auth.bbbgame.net/auth/api/token/** with most params being the response from the original Auth Request.

 Access Key (`access_key`) which is a hardcoded key inside the My Singing Monsters EXE.
+It changes every version.

 Client Version (`client_version`) which is the [current version of My Singing Monsters](https://mysingingmonsters.fandom.com/wiki/Version_History).